 The incentive package for each state is a little different, but typically the programs have four components: local hiring requirements (usually applying to crew and background performers), a tax credit (usually 15%-40%), a state logo in the end credits of the film to encourage tourism, and a minimum amount of spending in the local community (for things like restaurants, hotels, props, and equipment rentals).
 In addition, some states such as North Carolina, Michigan and Georgia have built physical studios to encourage film makers to find a more permanent home there.

 The current hotspots are Georgia and the United Kingdom.
 Georgia offers a 30% tax credit and is the new home to Marvel movies like Black Panther, along with series like Stranger Things, Ozark and The Walking Dead.
 London, UK and Ireland are getting into the game as well with the combination of creative “tax relief” credits and a good exchange rate.
 We are told that it is now cheaper to move an entire multi-million dollar Los Angeles feature film to London than it is to shoot in LA.

 Film incentives seem to work, at least temporarily.
-According to Georgia’s Entertainment Office, the industry produced 455 TV and film projects in fiscal year 2018.
-They spent $800 million in tax credits in 2017 in order to lure those productions, by far the most of any state.
-They believe that this has infused 9.5 billion (that’s with a B) of ecomomic impact into the state.
+According to Georgia’s Entertainment Office, the industry produced 412 TV and film projects in fiscal year 2022 They spent $1.4 billion in tax credits in 2022 in order to lure those productions, by far the most of any state.
+For perspective, that’s slightly more than Georgia spends on their prison system.
+They believe that this investment has infused 4.4 billion that’s with a B) of economic impact into the state.
 That’s big bucks.
 Oddly, the Georgia film incentive program has spurred a cottage industry of producers selling their unused tax credits to other producers.